William arrives in Saudi Arabia for Crown Prince Mohammed bin Salman talks

 The prince discussed the trip with his father the King, who has made a number of public and private visits to Saudi Arabia, and was also briefed by UK’s ambassador the country Stephen Hitchen.

-William and the crown prince are due to tour the Unesco World Heritage Site, At-Turaif in the Diriyah area of the capital, one of the worlds largest mud brick settlements, before sitting down for talks followed by a private intimate dinner.
+William and the crown prince toured the Unesco World Heritage Site, At-Turaif in the Diriyah area of the capital, the birthplace of the Saudi Kingdom, and later sat down for talks followed by a private intimate dinner.

+The two men spent 25 minutes inside the mud brick city, a warren of beautifully restored earthen homes, mosques, palace rooms and offices with the highlight being the Arabian Horse gallery, showcasing the heritage of purebred Arabian horses.

 The Saudi leader does not like formality, and the two men could enjoy a traditional meal of lamb around a fire with the crown prince due to be joined by a few senior members of his family and William accompanied by his private secretary Ian Patrick and the UK’s ambassador.

-It is not known what will be discussed during the formal talks and whether any human rights issues will be broached, but in the local culture private discussions on sensitive topics are the norm rather than publicly airing disagreements.
+It is not known what was discussed during the formal talks and whether any human rights issues were broached, but in the local culture private discussions on sensitive topics are the norm rather than publicly airing disagreements.

 Felix Jakens, head of campaigns at Amnesty International, said: “We’ve asked Prince William to raise the case of British national Ahmed Al Doush, who was arrested visiting Saudi Arabia on holiday in 2024, and sentenced to 10 years in prison, as he understands over tweets from 2018.